List of Playboy Playmates of 1988: January

+Nearly three decades later in May 2017, at the age of 54, she duplicated her Playmate of the Year cover along with Renee Tenison, Candace Collins, Lisa Matthews, Cathy St. George, Charlotte Kemp, and Monique St. Pierre.

 Conrad is a vegetarian and has worked with PETA.

 February

 Kari Kennell Whitman (born June 21, 1964) is an American model and actress.
 She was chosen as Playboy's Playmate of the Month in February, 1988.
 She also did mainstream acting as Kari Whitman.
 In March 2007, Whitman starred in a reality television series, "Designer To The Stars: Kari Whitman".

 March

 Susie Diane Owens (born May 28, 1956) is an American model and actress.
 She was chosen as Playboy's Playmate of the Month for March 1988.
 In the May 1993 issue, she was used as the model for the comic book heroine "Flaxen", and also made public appearances in costume, but the character failed to find an audience.

 April

-Eloise Broady(born May 13, 1957) is an American model and actress.
+Eloise Broady (born May 13, 1957) is an American model and actress.
 She was chosen as Playboy's Playmate for April 1988.
 She is sometimes credited as: Eloise Dejoria, Eloise Schmitt, Elois DeJoria or Eloise DeJoria.
 She is married to John Paul DeJoria.
 Eloise appeared in the music video for Kiss' "Reason to Live".